 The Client and Server clocks might drift and not measure time intervals accurately.
 The Client should always rely on the Session Present flag in the CONNACK packet rather than try to calculate whether the Server actually did keep its Session state.

-Will Delay Interval.
+Will Delay Interval

 24 (0x18) Byte Identifier of the Will Delay Interval.